computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 Our friends at Hello Velocity understand that there's very little difference between marketing and trolling.
-Their experimental 'vaporware' projects are entertaining and effective at getting media attention, and they bring this thought process to client work.
+Their experimental 'vaporware' projects are entertaining and effective at getting media attention, and they bring this same thought process to client work.

 ### Gigster